-It’s unclear why some people experience a more rapid progression of the disease and others don’t.
-Early diagnosis and treatment can help ease pain and slow the damage to joints, so it’s important you talk with your doctor as soon as you begin experiencing signs or symptoms that hint at PsA.
+It’s unclear why some people experience a faster progression of the disease and others don’t.
+But early diagnosis and treatment can help ease pain and slow the damage to joints.
+It’s important you talk with your doctor as soon as you begin experiencing signs or symptoms that hint at PsA.

 Early stage PsA

 In the initial phases of this arthritis, you may experience mild symptoms like joint swelling and reduced range of motion.
 These symptoms may happen at the same time you develop psoriasis skin lesions, or they may occur years later.
-Treatment is typically with NSAIDs.
-These medicines ease pain and symptoms but they do nothing to slow PsA.

 Depending on the type of PsA you have, the moderate or middle stage will likely see worsening symptoms that require more progressive treatments, like DMARDs and biologics.
 These medications can help ease symptoms.
 They may help slow the progression of damage as well.

 At this point, bone tissue is heavily affected.
 Joint deformity and bone enlargement are likely.
 Treatments aim to ease symptoms and prevent worsening complications.

 These imaging tests look for damage to joints and other tissues:

 - X-ray: These check for inflammation and damage to bones and joints.
 This damage is different in PsA than it is in other types of arthritis.

 - MRIs.
 Radio waves and strong magnets make images of the inside of your body.
 These images can help your doctor check for joint, tendon, or ligament damage.

 - CT scans and ultrasound: These can help doctors determine how advanced PsA is and how badly joints are affected.

 Blood tests for these substances help assess any inflammation present in your body:

 - C-reactive protein: This is a substance your liver produces when there’s inflammation in your body.

 - Erythrocyte sedimentation rate.
 This reveals how much inflammation is in your body.
 However, it can’t determine if the inflammation is from PsA or other possible causes.